 Sirloin tips, or steak tips, are tender bite-size cubes of meat that are cut from one of several tender cuts of meat.
 Steak tips can be made with sirloin, flank steak, tri-tip, or even tenderloin.

 Serve these garlic butter and herb sirloin tips over a bed of creamy mashed potatoes, rice, or pasta, or with a side salad for a complete meal.
-Perfect for a quick weeknight dinner or date night in - these steak tips are ready in about ten minutes!
+They're perfect for a quick weeknight dinner or date night at home.

 Ingredients and substitutions

-Italian seasoning can be homemade or store bought, or can be substituted with any combination of these herbs: thyme, rosemary, oregano, basil, marjoram, and sage.
+- Seasoning - Salt, pepper, and Italian seasoning add mild, savory flavor to your sirloin tips.
+Italian seasoning can be homemade or store bought.
+It can be substituted with any combination of these herbs: thyme, rosemary, oregano, basil, marjoram, and sage.

-For this recipe, you'll need a cast-iron pan or stainless steel pan.
-You'll need a pan that can withstand high heat, which is best for getting a nice sear on your steak.
+Best pan to use - For this recipe, you'll need a cast-iron pan or stainless steel pan.
+A pan that can withstand high heat is best for getting a nice sear on your steak tips.

-I do not recommend non-stick pans because they can become damaged when sitting on high heat for long periods of time.
-If you only have non-stick or enamel pans available, opt for a lower heat setting and don't let them sit over high heat with nothing in the pan.
+I do not recommend using a nonstick pan for this recipe.
+They can become damaged when sitting on high heat for long periods of time.
+If you only have a non-stick pan available, opt for a lower heat setting and don't let it sit over high heat with nothing in the pan.

-Steak tips can also be served over a bed of white rice with steamed veggies on the side.
+I recommend serving sirloin tips with creamy mashed potatoes.
+They can also be served over a bed of white rice with steamed veggies or pasta like spaghetti aglio e olio.

 📖 Recipe